Environmental Health (London)

 Conclusions: Our study demonstrates that useful data can be extracted directly from electronic medical records for epidemiologic research.
 We also found evidence that exposure to low-level arsenic may be associated with reduced head circumference in a sex dependent manner that warrants further investigation.

 Davis, Matthew A.; Higgins, John; Li, Zhigang; Gilbert-Diamond, Diane; Baker, Emily R.; Das, Amar; and Karagas, Margaret R., "Preliminary Analysis of in Utero Low-Level Arsenic Exposure and Fetal Growth Using Biometric Measurements Extracted from Fetal Ultrasound Reports" (2015).
-Open Dartmouth: Faculty Open Access Articles.
+Dartmouth Scholarship.
 801.